Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

-Gastown is a popular area with tourists.
+Gastown is a popular area.
 It's located on the east side of Canada Place.
-Gastown has a different atmosphere from the rest of downtown Vancouver, with cobbled streets, courtyards, trees, historic buildings, coffee houses, restaurants, interesting bars and many little shops.
-It's known for its large, steam-powered clock, an annual cycling race called the Gastown Grand Prix and a statue of Gassy Jack, after whom the area is named.
+Gastown has a different atmosphere from the rest of downtown Vancouver, with cobbled streets, courtyards, trees, historic buildings, coffee houses, restaurants, interesting bars, and many little shops.
+It's known for its large, steam-powered clock, an annual cycling race called the Gastown Grand Prix, and a statue of Gassy Jack, after whom the area is named.

 Gastown was originally the core of downtown Vancouver.
 John (or Jack) Deighton sailed to Gastown from New Westminster, which was then the capital of BC.
 He carried a barrel of whisky in his boat.
 Within twenty-four hours of his arrival, Deighton had created a bar called the Globe Saloon to sell liquor to loggers.
 He reportedly got mill workers to help him build the bar by telling them that he would give them all the whisky that they could drink.

 The settlement that developed around the bar eventually became Vancouver.
 Deighton was sometimes known as "Gassy Jack" due to his fondness for talking.
 Deighton's statue in Gastown showed him standing on a whisky barrel and is shown in the sequence below.
 It was located near the site where his Globe Saloon once existed.
 Recently, some unknown people pulled the statue down during a women's march.
 They were angry about another aspect of Deighton's life.
 He married a 12-year-old girl of the Squamish Nation (a group of indigenous people).
 The couple soon had a son.